dabeaz/curio/README.rst

 News
 ----
-The version 0.9 "release" of curio has a few small improvements to sockets and some cleanup.
+The version 0.9 "release" of curio has various improvements and cleanups throughout.
+Some major changes include better support for the buffer API and improvements to async threads.

 Quick install
 -------------